How to Get Holiday Let Direct Bookings

 - Make it easy to book and create a sense of urgency by telling users that the offer is time sensitive or that there is only limited availability left.

 - Promote loyalty programs, special offers and discounts that aren’t available on listing sites.

 - Create email marketing campaigns to engage with past guests and those who have previously contacted you.

 - Build a brand, produce great content and use paid marketing to drive traffic to your website.

 - Don’t ditch listing sites entirely.
 Despite taking a commission, they do generate bookings because they have huge exposure.
 Travellers tend to browse listing sites, find the property and area they like then search around for a cheaper rate.
 Make sure you convert these lookers into bookers when they are searching around for the best deal.

 - Utilise other channels where guests can find you.
-Some of the smaller, niche listing sites can perform very well.
+Some of the smaller, niche (dog-friendly) listing sites can perform very well.

 Ultimately, if you want your guests to book with you time and time again, make sure you go out of your way to ensure every part of their holiday is perfect – and give them incentives to book direct.